ALL YOU NEED TO KNOW ABOUT ATHLETIC HORSE’S HEART RATE

 However, like the V200, the V4 is dependent on many exogenous factors such as the track slope, type and quality of the ground.
 Therefore, researchers have established a variant: the HR4.
 It measures the heart rate of a horse when the 4mmol/l threshold is reached.
 Generally situated around 170 BPM, the FC4 is therefore independent of the exogenous factors mentioned above.

-Nowadays, the trainer relies entirely on his experience, his feeling and the feedback from the riders.
-Completing this process with objective data such as heart rate and recovery maximises the efficiency of decision-making on entry and race success, while ensuring the medical follow-up of the horse.
+Nowadays, trainers rely entirely on experience, feelings and feedback from riders.
+Still, supplementing this process with objective data such as heart rate and recovery maximizes the effectiveness of decision making on race entry and success, while ensuring the medical follow-up of horses.

 In an environment as competitive as horse racing, trainers strive to maximize their chances of winning at the racetrack.
 Quantifying the racehorse’s training workload gives undeniable advantages.
 The workload assessment is the volume and intensity of a horse’s training over a given period.